andrewevans0102/overwatch-challenge/README.md

 Future improvements on the horizon (PR's Welcome!):
 1. Refactor service calls to be in specific classes around their function
 2. Build out more tests for code coverage (potentially may be using Cypress for this in the future)
-3. Add more visual elements
+3. make application more responsive
 4. Add more details to the instructions (docs) site